woof-software/streamer/docs/Streamer.md

 function getStreamEnd() public view returns (uint256)
 ```

-_Returns a correct of the stream once the stream is initialized._
+_Returns a correct end of the stream once the stream is initialized._

 #### Return Values